pixlcore/xyops/docs/hosting.md

 }
 ```

+Set the `enabled` property to `true` to enable air-gapped mode, and set the `outbound_whitelist` and/or `outbound_blacklist` arrays to IP addresses or [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+The default whitelist includes all IPs in the [private range](https://en.wikipedia.org/wiki/Private_network).

-These rules automatically propagate to all connected worker servers, and affect things like the [HTTP Plugin](plugins.md#http-plugin).
+The air-gapped rules apply to both xyOps itself, and automatically propagate to all connected worker servers, to govern things like the [HTTP Plugin](plugins.md#http-request-plugin).
+However, it is important to point out that they do **not** govern your own Plugin code, your own shell scripts, nor marketplace Plugins.

-TODO: Talk about satellite, and the local filesystem package thing.
-We need to create an air-gapped package for enterprise customers.
+For handling air-gapped software upgrades safely, please contact [xyOps Support](mailto:support@pixlcore.com).
+As part of the enterprise plan we can send you signed, encrypted packages with instructions on how to install them.

+All xyOps documentation is available offline inside the xyOps app.